 The cylinder is then attached to the base of the chair.

-This is the basic process, and there are other steps involved for chairs that have more complex designs.
+This is the basic process, and other steps are involved for chairs with more complex designs.